groundxai/groundx-sdks/docs/upload-local.md

-# Upload Documents from a Remote Location to GroundX
+# Upload Local Documents to GroundX

-This tutorial will show you how to use GroundX's Typescript and Python SDK libraries to upload online content to your GroundX database.
+This tutorial will show you how to use GroundX's Typescript and Python SDK libraries to upload local files to your GroundX database.

-The upload process is an API request sent to the GroundX server that ingests the content from a URL to the GroundX database.
+The upload process is an API request sent to the GroundX server that ingests your local documents to the GroundX database.
 Content ingestion includes uploading the content to the GroundX server, extracting the content, and indexing the content with vector embeddings and metadata.
 The content is then ready to be searched through.

 ## Prerequisites
 - Node.js installed (for Javascript or Typescript projects)
 - Python 3.7 or higher installed (for Python projects)

-:::info{title="Code samples"}
+:::note
-You can download the code for this tutorial from the GroundX code sample repository in [Typescript](https://github.com/groundxai/code-samples/tree/master/typescript/upload-remote) (for Javascript and Node.js projects) or [Python](https://github.com/groundxai/code-samples/tree/master/python/upload-remote).
+You can download the code for this tutorial from the GroundX code sample repository in [Typescript](https://github.com/groundxai/code-samples/blob/master/typescript/upload-local/demo.js) (for Javascript and Node.js projects) or [Python](https://github.com/groundxai/code-samples/blob/master/python/upload-local/demo.py).
 :::

 ## Step 1: Set up your environment